harrycresswell/harry/content/page/how.md

 ## Who I am

-My name is Harry Cresswell, I’m an independent UX and product designer based between London, England and Hamburg, Germany.
-I’ve spent the last 7 years helping startups and individuals turn ideas into fully functional digital products.
+My name is Harry Cresswell, I’m an independent UX and product designer from London, England.
+I’ve spent the last 7 years helping startup businesses and independent individuals turn ideas into fully functional digital products.

 ## What I do

 My work takes place in the grey area between user experience design, user interface design and front-end web development.

-From research and planning, to executing high fidelity prototypes in code, I’m usually involved in projects from concept through to launch.
+From research and planning to executing high fidelity prototypes in code, I usually involve myself in projects from concept through to launch.

-I can help you conduct research to develop an understanding of your customers needs, develop wireframes and prototypes to test and validate possible solutions, then build and launch a working product.
-Through usability testing and iteration we can fine tune the product to make improvements.
+I can help you conduct research to develop an understanding of your customers needs, develop wireframes and prototypes to test and validate possible solutions, and build and launch a working product.
+Through usability testing and iteration I can help you fine tune the product to make improvements.

 ## How I work